 It's official!
-The US S&P 500 and the Dow Jones Industrial Average has officially entered correction territory having each fallen by over 10% in the past few weeks.
+The US S&P 500 and the Dow Jones Industrial Average have officially entered correction territory having each fallen by over 10% in the first few weeks of February.
 This is not necessarily the death of the bull market, however.
-Since 1980 there have been no fewer than 36 market corrections.
+Since 1980 there have been no fewer than 36 market corrections of 10% or more.
 In the 12 months that followed the average return was 16%.
 In the 24 months that followed the average return was 28%.
-Yet with the bull run now the third longest in history, the obvious question is when will it all end?
+Yet with the bull run now the third longest in history, the obvious question is when will it end?
 Bull markets don’t die of old-age.
 Here are three of the most likely causes of death.

 While it is true that not every bear market leads to a recession, every recession has been preceded by a bear market.
 So what are the chances of a recession?
-At this stage, the probability is low.
-As we saw with the payrolls data out of the US earlier this month, jobs growth is continuing at a very strong pace.
+In the near-term, the probability is low.
+As we saw with the payrolls data out of the US last month, jobs growth is continuing at a very strong pace.
 The January labour market report revealed a record 88 consecutive months of job gains.
 Non-farm payrolls beat expectations (200k vs. 180k expected) while the unemployment rate remains at a 17 year low and within ear-shot of the lowest since the late 1960s.
 Other economic data, including manufacturing survey and capex spending also suggest a broadening of the economic recovery.
 Add to this the prospects of tax cuts and the chance of an economic recession in the near-term are slim.

 One of the better predictors of recession is the US yield curve.
 With the exception of just one false signal (in 1967 when growth slowed but was not considered a recession), the yield curve, as measured by the spread between the 2 year and 10 year Treasury yields, has inverted ahead of every post-war recession.
-The recent flattening in the yield curve is therefore being watched very closely.
+Any flattening in the yield curve is therefore worth watched very closely.

 2. Interest rates